-Unless the Company is able to replace produced oil and natural gas, its reserves will decline.
+In case the Company's exploration efforts are unsuccessful at replacing produced oil and natural gas, its reserves will decline.
 In addition to being a function of production, revisions and new discoveries, the Company's reserve replacement is also affected by the entitlement mechanism in its production sharing agreements ("PSAs"), whereby the Company is entitled to a portion of a field's reserves, the sale of which is intended to cover expenditures incurred by the Company to develop and operate the field.
 The higher the reference prices for Brent crude oil used to estimate Eni's proved reserves, the lower the number of barrels necessary to recover the same amount of expenditure, and vice versa.
-Based on the current portfolio of oil and gas assets, Eni's management estimates that production entitlements vary on average by approximately 530 barrels/d for each \$1 change in oil prices based on current Eni's assumptions for oil prices.
-In the first half of 2020, production benefitted of lower oil prices which translated into higher entitlements (approximately 22 kboe/d compared to the first half of 2019).
-In case oil prices differ significantly from Eni's own forecasts, the result of the above mentioned sensitivity of production to oil price changes may be significantly different.

-Future oil and gas production is dependent on the Company's ability to access new reserves through new discoveries, application of improved techniques, success in development activity, negotiations with national oil companies and other entities owners of known reserves and acquisitions.
+Future oil and gas production is a function of the Company's ability to access new reserves through new discoveries, application of improved techniques, success in development activity, negotiations with national oil companies and other owners of known reserves and acquisitions.

 An inability to replace produced reserves by discovering, acquiring and developing additional reserves could adversely impact future production levels and growth prospects.
-If Eni is unsuccessful in meeting its long-term targets of production growth and reserve replacement, Eni's future total proved reserves and production will decline.
+If Eni is unsuccessful in meeting its long-term targets of reserve replacement, Eni's future total proved reserves and production will decline.